Stanley B. Lippman

-Stanley B. Lippman is a computer scientist and author.
+Stanley B. Lippman (May 7, 1950 – July 31, 2022) was an American computer scientist and author.
 He is most widely known as an author of the C++ Primer book, which is currently published as 5th edition.
 Lippman has also authored the book Inside the C++ Object Model.
 He worked with Bjarne Stroustrup at Bell Laboratories during early stages of C++ development.
 In 2001, Lippman became an architect for Visual C++.
 In 2007, he joined Emergent Game Technologies.
-He then worked for NASA, Pixar and is now working at 2kQubits according to his LinkedIn page.
+He then worked for NASA, Pixar and at the time of his death was working at 2kQubits according to his LinkedIn page.